phonyland/ngram/README.md

 # N-Gram Tools

+This repository contains the N-Gram Tools for 🙃 Phony Language.

 </div>

-This repository contains the N-Gram Tools for 🙃&nbsp;Phony Language.

-## 🚀nbsp;Installation
+## 🚀 Installation

 Requires PHP `>= 7.4` or `>= 8.0`.